tyler-maxwell/mtg-collection-catalog/README.md

-# *Magic The Gathering*: Collection Tracker
+# *Magic The Gathering*: Collection Catalog
 ## Purpose
-This application allows users to maintain a digital record of their *Magic The Gathering* playing card collection to assist with card collection organization and management.
+This application allows users to maintain a digital catalog of their *Magic The Gathering* playing card collection to assist with card collection organization and management.

 ## Features
 ### User Accounts
 - User collections stored in database
 - Password protected

 ### Card Search
+#### MVP
 - Retrieve information on any *Magic The Gathering* card
-  - Conditionally render card information if it is available for particular card
-    - This is usually dependent upon card type
-  - MVP
   - Card Image
   - Artist
   - Name(s)
   - Mana Cost
   - Color Identity
   - Type, Subtype, and Supertype
   - Rarity
   - Text
   - Flavor Text
   - Power
   - Toughness
   - Loyalty
   - Legalities
   - Rulings
+- Conditionally render card information if it is available for particular card
+  - This is usually dependent upon card type
+- Can use search without an account
+- If logged in, can add cards to collection or decks from card search
+- Card information provided by [MTGJSON 4](https://mtgjson.com/v4/)

-  - Strech Goals
+#### Strech Goals
 - Display different printings of individual cards and associated variations in card information
 - Search by set
-- Card information provided by [MTGJSON 4](https://mtgjson.com/v4/)
-- Can use search without an account
-- If logged in, can add cards to collection or decks from card search

 ### Collection Tracking
 #### Inventory
 - Tabled list of all owned cards
   - Only lists cards with owned count greater than 0